The supply of residential accommodation in a dwelling is exempt from GST.

 Some types of insurance premiums are liable for GST, such as fire and general insurance.
 A registered insurer may claim deductions for payments to policy holders when they are made.

-The insurer needs to keep sufficient records to deduct any other payments for claims on policies, such as a payment to a panelbeater for repairs to an insured vehicle.
+The insurer needs to keep records to deduct any other payments for claims on policies, such as a payment to a panelbeater for repairs to an insured vehicle.

 An insurer cannot claim for payments made under life insurance policies.

-Graham includes $600 ($4,600 x 3 divided by 23) in Box 9 of the return for the taxable period covering 18 March 2019.
+Graham includes an adjustment for $600 ($4,600 x 3 divided by 23) in his return covering 18 March.

 Time of supply